intel/host-int/README.md

 What is Host-INT for packet-telemetry?

 * INT is [Inband Network Telemetry](https://p4.org/specs), a public specification of header formats and report packet formats for network telemetry, published by the P4.org Applications Working Group.
 * A data center operator can run the Host-INT software on any or all of the hosts in their network.
-  * All endpoints of a flow must be enabled for Host-INT
+  * All endpoints of a flow must be enabled for Host-INT.
   * Measures packet loss and one-way packet latency between enabled hosts in the network, independently for each application flow.
   * Instruments packets of selected TCP/UDP flows by adding INT